GENI-NSF/geni-tools/README-stitching.txt

 edges are expected.
 Please note failure conditions, expect occasional failures, and report any apparent bugs to [mailto:omni-help@geni.net omni-help@geni.net].

-Expected failure conditions include:
- - No path exists between specified endpoints
- - No VLAN tags available at one of the aggregates

 As with Omni errors, when reporting problems please include as much detail as possible:
  - `python src/omni.py --version`